Kappa-Dev/ReConKa/README.md

 ---

-In order to compile, you need to have `opam pin --dev add KaSim` and you can then `ocamlbuild ReConKa.native`.
-OCaml native compiler version 4.04.0 is required.
+In order to compile, you need to `opam pin --dev add KaSim` [1] and you can then `ocamlbuild ReConKa.native` (or `ocamlbuild ReConKa.byte` if necessary).

 ---

 `./ReConKa -help` should tell you what you need to know.

+[1] KaSim requires Ocaml >= 4.02.3.
+Opam will take care of installing other dependencies.